NH Web Site Design

 Keyword Tools:

-Keywords alone won't guarantee quality search engine ranking, but their incorrect or poor use will absolutely guarantee poor ranking.
+Keywords alone won't guarantee quality search engine positioning, but their incorrect or poor use will absolutely guarantee poor ranking.

 Ideally, keywords should be in your domain name, title tags, alt tags, meta tags and approximately 2% of the words in the text of your pages.
-Each page of an average small business web site should be targeted with a unique combination of keywords.
-Use of the following tools can help you identify which keywords will work best, and the density of your preferred keywords within your site.
+Each page of your small business web site should be targeted with a unique combination of keywords.
+Use online tools to indentify the most popular keywords for your site.
+Frankly, in this instance you will need to purchase the better tools, but some useful free ones still remain but they come and go frequently.
+For an updated list of free tools, try About.com.

 Music: